pBlasiak/rcfiles/README.md

 	@@             - Rerun last run macro
-	:noh           - Remove highlighting of search matches E              - Mapping for ea (jump to end of word in insert mode)
+	:noh           - Remove highlighting of search matches E              - Mapping for ea (jump to end of word in insert mode) :Wallbuffers   - Load all buffers from all tabs to current window (:WintabsAllBuffers)

 - Mappings for vimdiff